tabularxr/stag/README.md

-# STAG - Spatial Tracking and Georeferencing Service
+# STAG - Spatial Topology & Anchor Graph

 STAG is a high-performance spatial data ingestion and query service built in Go.
 It provides real-time spatial tracking capabilities with support for anchors, meshes, and WebSocket connectivity for live updates.